hyperspy/hyperspy/doc/user_guide/model.rst

 ^^^^^^^^^^^^^^

 HyperSpy supports a number of loss functions.
-The default is ``"ls"``, or the least-squares loss.
+The default is ``"ls"``, i.e. the least-squares loss.
 For the vast majority of cases, this loss function is appropriate, and has the additional benefit of supporting parameter error estimation and :ref:`goodness-of-fit <model.goodness_of_fit>` testing.
 However, if your data contains very low counts per pixel, or